DevNambi/sql-server-regex/test/perf-tests.md

 The SQL CLR functions are *slow*.
 Even calling the simplest function with a null value, RegexMatch(), takes ~10 times longer than the baseline query, 5 seconds vs .5 seconds.
 Relatively simple regular expressions are slow.

 I noticed that one of the cores on my computer was consistently pegged at 100%, suggesting that the limitation was CPU.
 That makes sense; both the CLR and regular expressions are relatively CPU heavy.

+*Update, 2017-01-21* - Using static methods in the Regex() class boosts performance, up to 35% in some cases.

 ## Performance Tests